Student Community Engagement Through Grantmaking and Volunteerism

 With major support from the PGE Foundation this innovative collaboration of schools, businesses and charitable organizations gives students tools to make positive change in their communities.
-Used by teachers throughout Oregon, C101 lends itself to instructional use in civic engagement, global literacy, critical thinking, public speaking, use of technology, and community involvement.
+Used by teachers throughout Oregon, C101 lends itself to instructional use in civic engagement, global literacy, critical thinking, public speaking, use of technology, civil discourse and community involvement.

 In 2018-2019, 930 students from 40 Oregon schools awarded $200,000 to 159 Oregon nonprofits, logged 10,518 community service hours and raised an additional $12,189 to add to the grantmaking total.

 A class receives a $5,000 allocation for grantmaking in the areas of arts and culture, education, the environment and healthy families.
 Students identify community needs, decide where to focus, and then implement a grant program.
 At the end of the term, they present their grant awards.
 The entire $5,000 allocation goes to the community.
 Frequently, businesses or individual donors sponsor a classroom by providing the $5,000.
 In this way, they can support their local communities while also encouraging youth philanthropy and civic engagement.

 The classroom teacher acts as the program advisor and empowers the students to make decisions while guiding them through the process.
 Subject areas and classes that effectively integrate this program include business, English, Spanish, government, leadership, AVID, civics/history and marketing.
 Students may also use the program as the basis for their senior project.

 Community 101 students must participate in at least one community service project.

 - Learn about social issues close to them and foster positive change in their schools and communities

 - Interact with adults outside a school setting